 - darkening of the skin

 - delusions of persecution, mistrust, suspiciousness, and/or combativeness

 - diarrhea, watery and severe, which may also be bloody

-- difficulty with breathing, chewing, or talking
+- difficulty with breathing, chewing, speaking, or swallowing

 - discharge or excessive tearing